 In addition, the life insurance underwriters will also want to know more specifics about your ventricular arrhythmia condition.
 In doing so, they will likely ask you to answer some or all of the following questions:

-- When were you initially diagnosed with ventricular arrhythmia?
+- What was the date of your diagnosis of ventricular arrhythmia?
 Knowing when you were initially diagnosed with your condition – especially if it is due to a heart attack or other specific issue – can be extremely important to the insurance company’s underwriters.
 With an early diagnoses, it can have a better chance of a patient recovering.

-- Within the past six months, have you experienced any symptoms of ventricular arrhythmia, such as palpitations, chest pain, and / or fainting?
+- Have you had symptoms of ventricular arrhythmia in the last 6 months, such as palpitations, chest pain, and / or fainting?
 If you have experienced any symptoms of ventricular arrhythmia within the past few months, the insurance underwriters may wish to wait and re-analyze your application at a later date.

 - Do you or any of your immediate family members have a history of heart attack?
 Having a history of heart attack may cause the underwriters to decline your application, as this is seen as a high-risk factor in life insurance applicants.